California State Route 84

 State Route 84 (SR 84) is a state highway in the U.S. state of California that consists of two unconnected segments, one in the San Francisco Bay Area and the other primarily in the Sacramento–San Joaquin River Delta area.

 The first section is an east–west arterial road running from SR 1 in San Gregorio to Menlo Park, across the Dumbarton Bridge through Fremont and Newark and ending at I-580 in Livermore.
 The segment between Marsh Road and the Dumbarton Bridge has been upgraded to an expressway and is known as the Bayfront Expressway.
 The segment from the eastern end of the Dumbarton Bridge to the interchange with I-880 has been upgraded to a freeway.

 The other section is a north-south arterial road that begins at SR 12 in Rio Vista, passes through Ryer Island (where it connects to SR 220), and ends in West Sacramento.
 The Ryer Island Ferry provides the crossing over Cache Slough from Rio Vista to Ryer Island.
 The ferry is a diesel-powered boat operated by Caltrans, and is in operation twenty-four hours per day and charges no toll.

 There are no plans to connect the two unconnected segments of SR 84 at this time.
+A proposed toll road called the Mid-State Tollway along the proposed route was abandoned in 2001 due to local opposition.

 Route description

 Southern section

 The route begins at SR 1 on the Pacific coast near San Gregorio.
 It then heads northeast through San Mateo County, following San Gregorio Road and La Honda Road and crossing the Santa Cruz Mountains.
 As it enters Woodside, it intersects SR 35, also known as Skyline Boulevard.
 From the juncture of La Honda Road with Portola Road to US 101 it follows Woodside Road.
+It then passes through downtown Woodside.
 After intersecting I-280, it enters Redwood City, where it intersects SR 82, which carries El Camino Real through the South Bay.
 A few miles later, it interchanges with US 101, which it overlaps for a few miles.